Apple delays HomePod to 2018

 "We can't wait for people to experience HomePod, Apple's breakthrough wireless speaker for the home, but we need a little more time before it's ready for our customers," an Apple spokesperson said.
 "We'll start shipping in the US, UK and Australia in early 2018."

-The HomePod hooks into Siri for its smart functions, and will work with HomeKit and Apple Music.
+The HomePod hooks into Siri for its smart functions, and will work with Apple's smart home platform HomeKit and Apple Music.
 But it's unclear how many other apps will work with it.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.